winebarrel/slack-chatgpt-bot/README.md

 You can change the behavior of the bot by entering the following message:

 ```
-@bot system (bot behavior e.g. "You are a helpful assistant.")
+@bot system You are a helpful assistant.
 ```

 ![](https://user-images.githubusercontent.com/117768/230777530-066f2627-a100-4a46-b4ed-0572b0b4bc9e.png)